 This fun program is geared for ages 2 – 6 years.
 Space is limited; parents/guardians must register themselves and each child.
 Program is free though there is a Park Entrance Fee per entry vehicle.
 For questions, please contact Resource Specialist, Kelley.Brugmann@ocparks.com at 714-973-6625.

-Please note the program may take place to the left of the nature center in front of the stage at the Deer Den picnic tables.
+Please note the program takes place at Lot G in the Children’s Nature Garden near the front of the park.
 Inclement weather may move the program indoors or will cancel.